Overview

 Your skin can feel itchy or like it's burning.

-You fingers or toes may become red, purple or swollen.
+You fingers or toes may become red or purple.
 The redness may be harder to see on brown and black skin.

 Chilblains usually go away on their own in 2 to 3 weeks.